- My working definition

 Anything that science fiction of the 1930s to 1980s hypothesized we’d be doing In The Future, and we finally got around to doing it.

-Stuff that is hard to get funding for because it looks suspiciously like video games, perhaps because it is video games.
+Stuff that looks suspiciously like video games, perhaps because it is video games.

 See generative art for my personal favourite strand thereof.

 For an alternative perspective, let me excerpt Near Future Laboratory’s criteria for new media art (from 2008), who claim the indicators of new media art are that:

 Your audience “interacts” by clapping/hooting/ making bird calls/flapping their arms like a duck or waving their arms wildly while standing in front of a wall onto which is projected squiggly lines

 Your audience asks amongst themselves, “how does it work?”

 It’s just like using your own normal, human, perfectly good eyeballs, only the resolution sucks and the colors are really lousy…